IST: 00:00 PM

 Indian banks offer 0.25%-0.50% extra on FDs for senior citizens (60+ years).
 These special rates are not shown above; they apply to NRO FDs of senior NRIs if you hold them as the primary account holder.

 NRIWallah does not provide investment advice.
 Rates shown are indicative and subject to change.
 Always confirm directly with the bank before opening a deposit.
+Our bank picks are independent and follow our rating methodology — no bank pays for placement ( how we make money ).

 Share this page: